Walthamstow Wetlands, East London, England

 - September 1 2018

 Please enquire for more details about these exciting new locations!

-Watching birds in urban areas is far easier than what you may have imaged.
-There is more out there than just pigeons.
+Watching birds in urban areas is far easier than what you may have imagined.
+There is more out there and just pigeons.
 Nearly 400 species have been found within the London area and some sites can boast in excess of 120 species annually.
 Birds are everywhere, even in the heart of the concrete jungle.
 The knack is learning how to notice and eventually recognise the birds that share our urban lives.

 The Urban Birder Course will be an introduction to appreciating the abundant birdlife in our urban areas.
 It will cover the definition of an urban bird, recognition techniques and tips on attracting birds into your garden.

 Led by experienced urban birder Gary Elton, the venue for the courses will be the newly opened, and soon to be internationally renowned, Walthamstow Wetlands in East London.
 Easily accessible by public transport, this superb location is one of the largest urban wetlands in Europe and is home to a large number of species, some of which are scarce elsewhere in London.
 Birds like Cetti’s Warbler, Common Kingfisher and Great Crested Grebe are all likely on your visit plus many more.